 Even as an extremely privileged as a white man I’ve been judged on appearance for work over my lifetime.
 Now, as an extremely privileged white man with 20 years experience and a PhD, I don’t want to or need to work for you if you think my apparel is what makes me employable.

 Women, people-of-colour, non-binary-gender folk all have a much harder time.
 And often don’t get to have that choice – so spend entire lives trying to squish themselves into some boxed up ideal of appearance.
 I can’t speak to how that affects people, since I don’t have that lived experience.
-It’s not something I would ever willingly submit to given a choice.

 I can, however, fall back to science and say ‘hey, letting people express themselves by way of how they turn up to work will make your business buzz!’.
 And also ‘it’s totally nuts to correlate performance with a particular way of dressing.
 It’s time, as a society to drop the pretence of ‘business dress’.
 I mean it’s just stuff you put on your body – not a metric for judgement.
 Or a magic performance enhancer.